Hairum-Qureshi/cis-advisor-backend/README.md

 This backend aims to power the chatbot functionality for the **CIS Advisor Chatbot** for the University of Delaware Graduate Computer Science program.
 It provides a secure proxy layer for interacting with the Google Gemini API and ensures that no API keys are exposed in the client application.

-However, it currently runs a full Express server **on Vercel**, which is functional for a capstone but not the most efficient architecture for Vercel’s serverless runtime model.
-This README explains both *usage* and *limitations* transparently.

 **Note:** at this time (2025), Gemini-2.5-flash was utilized.
 If, in the future this version of Gemini gets voided or no longer maintained, you may need to change it if needed.

 ---